jptacek/JPtacek.com/src/documents/2014/06/angularJS-intro-to-directives/index.html.md

 ```

 You will notice several things.
 First, we are using the ``restrict`` keyword to explicitly identify this as a
-HTML element.
+HTML element by using the value of ``E``.
 Second, we are loading a HTML template for display.
 Last, we are passing in two items, the element
-from our JSON object and a cssType, which is a function to display our CSS class.
+from our JSON object and a cssType, which is a function from our scope to display our CSS class.

 Our HTML markup is pretty basic.
-Notice though where we are setting a CSS class based, using ``ng-class`` on the cssType.
+Notice though where we are setting a CSS class using ``ng-class`` and binding to the value
+of cssType.

 ```xml
 <div class='periodicCell' ng-class="cssType">